MadDoct/ESP-CrowAlarmInterface/README.md

 Then connected clock (CLK) and data (DAT) to GPIO pins D5, D6 for Esp8266.
 Also connected crow NEG to Esp8266 GND.
 Pins D1, D2 and D7 are connected to relays that get activated for 1 second, activating/disarming the alarm by simulating keyswitches (refer to the alarm manual on how to use this).

+DISCLAIMER: This has been tested in my alarm and probably works with all the alarms of the same model, but due to possible differences in firmware or configuration of the alarm, your mileage may vary...